learn-co-curriculum/phase-4-rails-resources-update/README.md

 ## Conclusion

-Continuing on our journey with REST and CRUD, we've seen how to update a record, using a `PATCH /birds/:id`.
+Continuing on our journey with REST and CRUD, we've seen how to update a record, using `PATCH /birds/:id`.
 We also saw how to break RESTful conventions and create a custom route.

 ## Resources